The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 Do you need night vision?

 Any long-haul trucker will frequently find themselves driving outside of daylight hours, and their dash cam will need to have night vision capabilities.
-All of the best dash cams for truckers, including all the top picks on this page, have night vision included as standard, but cheaper models may not.
+All of the best dash cams for truckers, including all of our research team’s top picks on this page, have night vision included as standard.
+Cheaper models may not.

 Do you need a fleet management system?